 Also, thank you — to everyone who read my Diagnosis post before and gave me that time to just be myself . . . that is the ‘self’ before my diagnosis.
 It almost brings me to tears to hear how many of you questioned James because he took up my voice . . . how many of you wrote me sweet notes (which I take as being less confrontational) . . . and waited until right now to quietly whisper to me, “It will be okay.
 If you need anything, just ask.”
 It’s strange but that time allowed me to process . . .
 This week I’ve been a mental mess, often sobbing uncontrollably in front of James, just thinking of what may lay ahead.
 I guess until now, I avoided everything with the letters “M” and “S” attached to one another.
 I’m not necessarily ready to talk face-to-face now . . . but then again, I don’t think I ever will be.
 But I’m trying.
 I know people love me . . . and I want to help them, be there for them when they are concerned . . . even if their concern deals with me.
 Anyway, I just want to say thank you for letting me pretend to be normal, for allowing me time to ignore this disease . . . and now, for letting me open up — not only online, but if you want to talk face-to-face, I’ll be there too.

 Multiple sclerosis is a chronic, often disabling disease that involves an immune system attack against the central nervous system (made up of the brain, spinal cord, and optic nerves).
 Symptoms range from mild (numbness in the limbs) to severe (paralysis or loss of vision).
 According to this, my first attack was severe.

 Facts about MS:

-–Most people are diagnosed between the ages of 20 and 50.
+- Most people are diagnosed between the ages of twenty and fifty.
 While MS occurs in most ethnic groups, it is more common in Caucasians of northern European ancestry.